trampgeek/moodle-qtype_coderunner/ReadmeScratchpadUi.md

  output = subprocess.check_output(exec_command, universal_newlines=True)
 print(output)
  ```
-To expand, it is possible to wrap the scratchpad code inside a main function, or use a modified wrapper to run unsupported code.
+To expand: it is possible to wrap the scratchpad code inside a main function or use a modified wrapper to run unsupported code.

 The `html_output` parameter, in conjunction with a wrapper, can be used to display graphical/non-textual output in the output display area.
 Using HTML output, it is possible to insert images and input boxes.